 Since the first GRESB survey in 2010, we have increased the number of participating global funds to 23, and we continue to see improvement in our GRESB scores year after year.
 Our 2022 GRESB Assessment results were as follows.

-23 PGIM Real Estate funds/ properties submitted for 2022 GRESB assessment of global equity AUM earned 4 Star, 5 Star and/or Sector Leader Designations
+PGIM Real Estate funds/ properties submitted for 2022 GRESB assessment of global AUM was evaluated of global equity AUM earned 4 Star, 5 Star and/or Sector Leader Designations

-GAV\ was evaluated
+GAV was evaluated